About the Town of Rochester

 Several school districts, with one-room schoolhouses and elected trustees, had been organized by the 1790s, including Newtown (later Whitfield), Mombaccus, Kyserike, and Pleasant Ridge (later Rock Hill).
 The total number of districts eventually reached seventeen, a few of which operated into the 1950s.

-It goes without saying that the basic activity of nearly every family the Town of Rochester during the 18th and 19th centuries was farming.
+Economy It goes without saying that the basic activity of nearly every family the Town of Rochester during the 18th and 19th centuries was farming.
 However, many farmers had additional occupations, including production of wintergreen oil, quarrying of millstone and bluestone, milling of corn, wheat and lumbers (and, later, paper), blacksmithing, coopering, shoemaking, wagon-making and store-keeping.

 Economic boom times for Alligerville and Port Jackson (Accord) came during the era of the Delaware and Hudson Canal which was constructed alongside the Rondout Creek and operated between Kingston and Honesdale, Pennsylvania from 1828 until 1902.
 Port Jackson was the location of stores, hotels and a lumberyard.
 In addition to more hotels and merchant establishments, Alligerville had a brickyard, carriage manufacturers, boat yards and a millstone dock.